Conflict: Middle East Political Simulator

 Conflict: Middle East Political Simulator, often known as ConfMEPS or simply Conflict, is a turn-based government simulation game developed by PSI Software and published by Virgin Mastertronic in 1990 for MS-DOS, Atari ST, and Amiga (with extended graphics).
 Although the game is no longer commercially available, original designer David J. Eastman has encouraged players to download the PC version from "abandonware" sites.
+It can be run in emulator environments including DOSBox.

 The game is set in 1997.
 The prime minister of Israel has just been assassinated, leaving the player to run the country as the new prime minister.
 The player's objective is to cause the defeat of the neighbouring four states, either by invasion (not necessarily by Israel, as the other states can and do invade each other) or political destabilisation.